 - Musical Theatre (view requirements)

-- Music Technology and Business (view requirements - PDF)
+- Music Technology and Business (view requirements)

 You do not have to audition to become a music minor.
 Declare the music minor through your myUVM portal.

 Who minors in music?

 The short answer is "all kinds of people!"
 Music minors tend to be students who were involved in music in high school, want to stay involved in college, but don't want to pursue music as a career.
 So if you have a keen interest in learning more about music technology or world music, music theory or the history of jazz, and want to take lessons or participate in one of our many ensembles, a music minor can be right for you!

 We encourage you to talk to a faculty member about department minors, or contact the department office for more information.
 We also offer group advising sessions for minors each semester, usually in April and in November.